-- John Amaechi OBE is a psychologist (and a Society member), organisational consultant and a high-performance executive coach.
+- John Amaechi OBE is a psychologist, organisational consultant and a high-performance executive coach.
 He is a New York Times best-selling author and former NBA basketball player.
 He was awarded an Honorary Doctorate by the University of East London, where Miles Thomas works on the Doctorate in Education and Child Psychology programme.

 BPS Members can discuss this article